AnkitChoudhaary/Search-Engine-and-Dictionary-Implementation/readme.md

 - **`~Dict()`:** Destroy the Dict instance.

 ### Data Structure used:
-- **AVL Tree + Hash Maps:** : The primary data structure is a `hash table`, ensuring quick access to word counts.
-To mitigate potential collisions, a chaining mechanism is integrated, where each node in the hash table hosts an AVL (Adelson-Velsky and Landis) tree.<br>
+- **AVL Tree + Hash Maps:**: The primary data structure is a `hash table`, ensuring quick access to word counts.
+A chaining mechanism is integrated to mitigate potential collisions, where each node in the hash table hosts an AVL (Adelson-Velsky and Landis) tree.<br>
-- This innovative approach leverages the speed of hash table lookups while significantly reducing collision-related concerns through the use of AVL trees, resulting in a robust and efficient word counting mechanism.
+- This innovative approach leverages the speed of hash table lookups while significantly reducing collision-related concerns through the use of AVL trees, resulting in a robust and efficient word-counting mechanism.

 ## Search Engine Implementation

 ### SearchEngine Class

-The `SearchEngine` class leverages the Boyer-Moore algorithm, a powerful string searching technique, to efficiently locate patterns within the document.
+The `SearchEngine` class leverages the Boyer-Moore algorithm, a powerful string-searching technique, to locate patterns within the document efficiently.
 This advanced algorithm enhances the speed of the search process, making it well-suited for practical applications.

 #### Key Features: